rudyoyen/cStore/README.md

 **Shopper Class**

-Although shoppers are mentioned in the project specs, I decided to not create a shopper class.
-The only thing that was related to the shopper was the cash in each scenario, but that could easily be interpreted as the cash received by the store.
-If we wanted to add a shopper class, it would have been easy enough and a shopper could call the place_order method on the store class.
+Although shoppers are mentioned in the project specs, I decided to not create a Shopper class.
+The only thing that was related to the shopper was the cash provided in each scenario.
+However, that could easily be interpreted as the cash received by the store.
+If we want to add a Shopper class in the future, a shopper could call the place_order method on the Store class.

 **Order and Promo Classes**

 These two classes are more tightly-coupled than I would like.
-I used dependency injection to pass promo into order.
+I used dependency injection to pass a promo instance into Order.
 An order knows about three of Promo's methods.
 I wasn't sure if there was a way to decouple these further.
-The code for applying the promos has to be store somewhere.
-I saw this division as reasonable solution:
+The code for applying promos to an order has live somewhere so I saw this division as a reasonable solution:

 *	Order class - Responsbible for knowing how many chocolates and wrappers it has, incrementing/decrementing chocoloate count and wrapper count.
 *	Promo class - No knowledge of order's structure.
 Responsible for knowing about the promo rules.
-Promo tells order: whether wrappers can be redeemed (dependency #1), telling order how many wrappers to remove (dependency #2), and telling order how many chocolates to add after redemption (dependency #3).
+Promo tells Order: whether wrappers can be redeemed (dependency #1), telling order how many wrappers to remove (dependency #2), and telling order how many chocolates to add after redemption (dependency #3).

 **Tests**